 There are different types of frontotemporal dementias, depending on which part of the brain is affected.

 Social behavior and personality change because the orbitobasal frontal lobe is affected.
 Patients become impulsive and lose their social inhibitions (eg, they may shoplift); they neglect personal hygiene.
+Impersistence (impaired concentration), inertia, and mental rigidity may appear.
 Some have Klüver-Bucy syndrome, which involves emotional blunting, hypersexual activity, hyperorality (eg, bulimia, sucking and smacking of lips), and visual agnosias.
-Impersistence (impaired concentration), inertia, and mental rigidity appear.

 Behavior becomes repetitive and stereotyped (eg, patients may walk to the same location every day).
 Patients may pick up and manipulate random objects for no reason (called utilization behavior).